Project 1 and Machine Learning

 Think, then click!

 Any veterinarian would tell you that some foods or medicines that are good for a cat might hurt a dog (or the other way around).
+And foods or medicines that are good for humans might harm both cats and dogs.
 So even in a toy example like this, there could be real world consequences to errors in a classifier.

 Classifying Song Genre

-Let’s move on to something a bit more complex, a lot more concrete, and also more related to your first project.
+Let’s move on to something a bit more complex, a lot more concrete, and hopefully less high-stakes.
+It’s also more related to your first project.
 We’re going to try to figure out what genre of music (pop, hip hop, rock, blues, country, metal, …) a song belongs to, just based on its lyrics.
 Here’s a few example lines from a chorus:

 And here I go again, I'm drinkin' one, I'm drinkin' two